 Between late February and early May, Saffron Milk Cap (Lactarius deliciosus) and Slippery Jack (Boletus portentosus) emerge to be picked.
 State Forests ask visitors to keep clear of areas being tree-felled, park cars right on the edge of the road and remove your rubbish.

 There are many colourful mushrooms and other fungi in the forest, wonderful photographic subjects but should not be eaten.
 When picking table mushrooms, remember, 'When in doubt, throw it out'.
-A leaflet and directions are is available from the Oberon Visitor Information Centre.
+A map and information about the 2 edible mushroom varieties are available from the Oberon Visitor Information Centre.

 Some mushrooms are poisonous.
 The simple rule to observe when picking mushrooms is: